the-rfer/fullstackopen/part1/courseinfo/README.md

 # Introduction to react

-This folder contains the solved exercises 1.1 & 1.2 solved by the-rfer
+This folder contains the solved exercises 1.1 & 1.2.
+Exercises solved by the-rfer.